bwsw/sj-platform/SJDocs/source/index.rst

 API and UI documentation
 -------------------------------

 SJ-Platform provides REST API and Web UI for users to easily manage the platform.
-The :ref:`UI_Guide` and the :ref:`REST_API_Guide` may be of utmost importance for platform administrators.
+The :ref:`UI_Guide` and the :ref:`REST_API` may be of utmost importance for platform administrators.

 **SJ-Platform 1.1.1** documentation general structure: